Paebbels/pyVHDLParser/doc/UseCases.rst

 Test Platform for new Language Revisions
 ****************************************

-And finally, this project could be used to test upcoming language features in syntax and functionality.
+And finally, this project could be used for testing upcoming language features in syntax and functionality.